namratabafna/memory-game/README.md

 Once all tiles are guessed, a REST API is called to store details on the server.

 OUTPUT:
 The game ends when all cards are matched.
-Show clearly to the player the elapsed time since the game started and the player’s error score.
+The player can see the elapsed time since the game started, player’s error score and total matches.

 ● Stack for implementation